pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>IRQF_ONESHOT</td>
     <td></td>
     <td>The IRQ is not enabled after the hardirq handler finishes executing.
-This flag is typically<br>
-      used by threaded interrupts to ensure that the IRQ remains disabled until the threaded handler completes.
+This flag is typically used by threaded interrupts to ensure that the IRQ remains disabled until the threaded handler completes.
     </td>
   </tr>

   <tr>
     <td>__IRQF_TIMER</td>
     <td></td>
     <td>It's used to mark the interrupt as a timer interrupt.
-The timer interrupt fires at periodic<br>
-      intervals and is responsible for implementing the kernel's timer/timeout mechanism, <br>
-      scheduler-related housekeeping and so on.
+The timer interrupt fires at periodic intervals and is responsible for implementing the kernel's timer/timeout mechanism, scheduler-related housekeeping and so on.
     </td>
   </tr>